Biography of Charles Lamb

 Timeline of Charles Lamb:

-1789: He goes to work as a clerk at the South Sea House.
+1789: Lamb goes to work as a clerk at the South Sea House in London.

 1792: Lamb transfers to India House.
-The death of Mr Salt left the family (except for his brother John, who had a well paid job at South Sea House) in reduced circumstances
+The death of Mr Salt leaves the family (except for his brother John, who had a well paid job at South Sea House) in reduced circumstances

-1796: Mary, his sister kills his mother in a fit of madness with a table knife.
+1796: His sister Mary kills his mother in a fit of madness with a table knife.
 (Lamb looked after her for the rest of her life and she was to be his constant companion and the “Cousin Briget” of many of his essays).
-He contributes four sonnets to Coleridge’s “Poems on Various Subjects”.
+He contributes four sonnets to Samuel Taylor Coleridge’s “Poems on Various Subjects”.

 1798: He publishes “Blank Verse” in collaboration with his friend Charles Lloyd (of Lloyd’s Bank fame).
 This includes “The Old Familiar Faces” which became one of his best loved poems.

 1807: Charles and Mary moved around from one set of lodgings to another and most of his literary outpourings had brought neither fame nor the much needed money.
 He is asked by William Godwin to help contribute to his “Juvenile Library”.
 To this he contributes the work by which he was to become famous, “Tales from Shakespeare”.
 (Charles worked on the Tragedies whilst Mary worked on the comedies).

 1808: They again collaborate on a work for Children “The Adventures of Ulysses.”

 1809: Lamb is commissioned by the publishers Longmans to edit and criticise selections from the Elizabethan dramatists.

 1812: He publishes works on Hogarth and Shakespeare which appeare in the journal “The Reflector” edited by Hunt.

 1818: His many works for various publications were brought together in the “Works of Charles Lamb” and because of this he is asked by the “London Magazine” to contribute a series of essays.
 These essays, under the pseudonym “Elia” (named after a fellow Clerk in India House) were to secure his fame once and for all.

 1820-25: First series of “Essays of “Elia”.

 1823: He leaves London and takes up a cottage in Islington now he is earning more money.
 Charles and Mary take with them Emma Isola a young orphan whom they looked after until she married.